craftercms/docs/source/by-role/system-admin/configuration/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can change all the hostnames and ports used for communication by the CrafterCMS authoring applications in
 ``AUTHORING_INSTALL_DIR/bin/crafter-setenv.sh``:

+..
+TODO env vars are used to do this instead of modifying the files directly (better, but not a must)

 .. code-block:: bash
     :caption: *AUTHORING_INSTALL_DIR/bin/crafter-setenv.sh hostnames and ports with defaults*